Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Omega-6 is one of the two types of essential fatty acids that play a role in increasing metabolism, keeping cholesterol levels in check, and boosting your immune system, among other benefits.

-CLA is primarily known as a weight-loss supplement, but the study on its effectiveness is varied.
+CLA is primarily known as a weight-loss supplement, but the study of its effectiveness is varied.

-Some research says that CLA has the ability to reduce body fat, improve muscle tone, enhance muscular performance, and build more lean muscle mass.
-However, other studies have found that it had no impact on body weight [2].
+Research from the British Journal of Nutrition says that CLA has the ability to reduce body fat, improve muscle tone, enhance muscular performance, and build more lean muscle mass.
+However, other studies have found that it has no impact on body weight.

 Benefits Of CLA